Site icon Akron Income Tax Preparation

 #2: do not use business funds for personal or mixed-use expenses.
 This can lead to problems with the IRS and erode the corporate veil.

 Keeping all business transactions within a separate bank account also helps in the case of financial reconstruction.
 Maintaining an arms-length perspective on your relationship with the S Corporation is essential.
 Treat the corporate bank account as if you work for General Motors or Ford.
 Monies in the business account don’t belong to you until you get a paycheck.
-Before you write a check or swipe that credit card.
-Ask yourself if your employee that money would you be happy about it.
+Before you write a check or swipe that credit card, ask yourself if your employee has that money.
+Would you be happy about it?
 That money in the business checking account is not yours until you put it in your paycheck.

 Reducing Taxes